PDF Summary:How to Win Friends and Influence People, by

 1-Page PDF Summary of How to Win Friends and Influence People

-How to Win Friends and Influence People is one of the best-selling books of all time.
-It contains universal principles of interacting with other people to get them to like you and have them see your way of thinking.
-This isn’t about manipulation - it’s about sincerely approaching people, believing they’re important, and treating them likewise.
-Learn how to become a great conversationalist without saying anything, how to make other people feel important, and how to change other people’s minds without offending them.
+Have you ever struggled to get someone to like you or listen to you?
+You may be going about it the wrong way.
+In How to Win Friends and Influence People, American writer and educator Dale Carnegie explains universal principles of interacting with other people to get them to like you and have them see your way of thinking.
+This isn’t about manipulation—it’s about sincerely appreciating people, believing they’re important, and treating them likewise.
+Using Carnegie’s advice, you can learn how to become a great conversationalist without saying anything, how to make other people feel important, and how to change other people’s minds without offending them.

 (continued)...